 www.HealthyHearing.com |

-Hearing aid batteriesLast updated on: July 14th, 2023 Hearing aid batteries power your advanced hearing aids.
-Here's everything you need to know about hearing aid battery sizes, lifespan, storage, brands and purchasing.
+Hearing aid batteriesLast updated on: October 17th, 2024 Hearing aid batteries power your devices.
+Rechargeable hearing aids are increasingly popular, but in some cases, replaceable "button" batteries are still used.
 Like any technological device, hearing aids run on batteries.
-Traditionally, most hearing aids used tiny "button" batteries that wearers had to change every few days to weeks.
+Traditionally, most hearing aids used tiny "button" batteries that wearers had to replace every few days to weeks.
 Now, though, many hearing aid models come with rechargeable batteries.
 When choosing a hearing aid, it's a good idea to think through which battery type works best for you.
 Two main types of hearing aid batteriesRechargeable batteriesMany of the latest hearing aid models come with rechargeable lithium-ion batteries.
 These batteries are usually recharged at night, when a hearing aid wearer takes out their hearing aids to sleep.
 They are available in both behind-the-ear and in-the-ear models.
-Rechargeable hearing aid brands on the market from manufacturers in 2023 include:
+Rechargeable hearing aid brands on the market from manufacturers in 2024 include:

 Color-coding for disposable hearing aid batteriesBecause size differences may be hard to notice and difficult to remember, battery packaging is color-coded so finding and purchasing the correct ones is easier.